TheRemjx01/ng-nguyen-blog/lib/md/exe-achiev.md

-- Being 3 times employee of the month
+- Being the Employee of the month - 3 times.